-In the Bronze Age, the Hurrian people establish the Kingdom of Urkesh c.
+The Hurrians establish the Kingdom of Urkesh c.
 4000 BCE, with the creator God Kumarbi as patron deity.
-Their greatest power arises with the Kingdom of Mitanni in 1600 BCE in today's Turkey.
+Their greatest power arises with the Kingdom of Mitanni c.
+1600 BCE.
+The Hurrians are contemporaries of another warlike force, the Hittites.
+It's an uneasy situation.

 The two powers are stronger together in the face of an ever-increasing threat, the Egyptians.
-At the Hittite capital of Hattusa (central Turkey) a number of Hurrian deities appear on god lists.
+At the Hittite capital of Hattusa a number of Hurrian deities appear on god lists.
 This presents the gods of the Hurrians, thus the Hurrians themselves, as allies.

 By c.
-2000 BCE the Hittites have already assimiliated most of the gods of the pre-existing people, the Hatti or Hattians.
+2000 BCE the Hittites have already assimilated most of the gods of the pre-existing people, the Hatti or Hattians.
 They cultivate equivalents from the neighboring Hurrian pantheon and even change Gods into Goddesses to make them synch.

-In ancient Mesopotamia and Anatola it's a cosmopolitan world.
+In ancient Mesopotamia and Anatolia it's a cosmopolitan world.
 Cultures clash and burn but can also rise to towering empires.
 As new technology develops, old gods of nature such as Ea merge with gods of civilization, such as Nabu the Scribe God.

 Since early times everyone acknowledges a Sun God or Goddess, and all people have dieties equated with the Earth or Underworld.
 With some shifting of deific alliances, weddings and partnerships between gods, recurring divinities reflect or merge into others.